IWillyLovePython/timehaltrbx/readme.md

 u can change keybind for (change keybind) script
 but for the other script, the keybind is set to x by default

-if u want to test this script u can execute it in a game and have another account of urs join to see whats rly happening
+if u want to test this script u can execute it in a game and have another account of urs join to see whats rly happening.